equinox-project/equinox-js/apps/hotel/README.md

   to the `handler`.
 Propeller guarantees that there will only be a single handler invocation in flight at any time for a given stream.
-- While the `StaysSelected` event is the primary event that drives the need for the reactor do carry out activities, we read the full state in order that we don't have to re-visit Stays that we know we have already merged into the `GroupCheckout`.
+- While the `StaysSelected` event is the primary event that drives the need for the reactor to carry out activities, we read the full state in order that we don't have to re-visit Stays that we know we have already merged into the `GroupCheckout`.
 Instead, we load the full state of the Checkout and walk only the Stays that have not yet had either a success or failure outcome